- Lead Organisation

 - Project PartnersElectricity Generation and Retail Corporation (Synergy), AEMO, University of Technology Sydney, University of Western Australia, University of Tasmania

-Project Symphony is piloting the orchestration of customer-owned distributed energy resources (DER) such as rooftop solar, batteries and major appliances to participate in a future energy market.
+The Western Australia Distributed Energy Resources Orchestration Pilot is piloting the orchestration of customer-owned distributed energy resources (DER) such as rooftop solar, batteries and major appliances to participate in a future energy market.

-One in three households in Western Australia (WA) has rooftop solar, equivalent to almost 2 gigawatts of renewable energy generation.
+The Western Australia Distributed Energy Resources Orchestration Pilot project acknowledges that one in three households in Western Australia (WA) has rooftop solar, equivalent to almost 2 gigawatts of renewable energy generation.
 Collectively, this represents the largest source of electricity generation on the South West Interconnected System (SWIS).

 Growth in consumer-owned DER will increase further in the years ahead as more solar systems with integrated battery storage come online.
 However, the widespread uptake of rooftop solar creates challenges and opportunities for the delivery of electricity.